Puppy Raising

 Visit our other training articles here:

 We use the Puppy Culture protocol including Early Neurological Stimulation (ENS) and Early Scent Introduction (ESI), to teach puppies to regulate their own emotions, recover quickly after startling, enter new situations with confidence, communicate with their owners, and learn how to learn.
 These are key qualities that put our puppies in the best position possible for service work, performance sports, and great family pets.
 While the first 8 weeks of life with us do not dictate the final outcome as adults, this type of enrichment contributes to the nurture part of behavior.
-Behavior is a complex mixture of nature, nurture, the current situation, and dynamics.
+Behavior is a complex mixture of nature, nurture, the current situation, and dynamics. *Scents we use during Early Scent Introduction includes peanuts, cashews, pistachios, gluten, shellfish, and various oils.

 In addition, we are always trying new methods, exercises, and experiences to keep advancing our puppy raising methods.
 Here are examples of the outcomes because of how our litters are raised.
 Check out our Instagram, TikTok, and Facebook to see videos.